xjdesigns/LeadPagesBuildSystem/readme.md

 	components/teaser/_components.teaser

- 2. WTF is the difference between objects & components?
+ 2. What is the difference between objects & components?
 Need to understand this to properly structure our apps